Auguste Comte: Comte's positivism

 Comte's emphasis on the interconnectedness of social elements was a forerunner of modern functionalism.
 Nevertheless, as with many others of Comte's time, certain elements of his work are now viewed as eccentric and unscientific, and his grand vision of sociology as the centerpiece of all the sciences has not come to fruition.

 His emphasis on a quantitative, mathematical basis for decision-making remains with us today.
 It is a foundation of the modern notion of Positivism, modern quantitative statistical analysis, and business decision-making.
 His description of the continuing cyclical relationship between theory and practice is seen in modern business systems of Total Quality Management (TQM) and Continuous Quality Improvement where advocates describe a continuous cycle of theory and practice through the four-part cycle of Plan-Do-Check-Act (PDCA, the Shewhart cycle).
 Despite his advocacy of quantitative analysis, Comte saw a limit in its ability to help explain social phenomena.

 The early sociology of Herbert Spencer came about broadly as a reaction to Comte; writing after various developments in evolutionary biology, Spencer attempted to reformulate the discipline in what we might now describe as socially Darwinistic terms.

 Comte's fame today owes in part to Émile Littré, who founded The Positivist Review in 1867.
-Debates continue to rage, however, as to how much Comte appropriated from the work of his mentor, Henri de Saint-Simon.

 Auguste Comte did not create the idea of Sociology, the study of society, patterns of social relationships, social interaction, and culture, but instead, he expanded it greatly.
 Positivism, the principle of conducting sociology through empiricism and the scientific method, was the primary way that Comte studied sociology.
 He split sociology into two different areas of study.
 One, social statics, how society holds itself together, and two, social dynamics, the study of the causes of societal changes.
 He saw these areas as parts of the same system.
 Comte compared society and sociology to the human body and anatomy.
 "Comte ascribed the functions of connection and boundaries to the social structures of language, religion, and division of labor."
 Through language, everybody in society, both past, and present, can communicate with each other.
 Religion unites society under a common belief system and functions in harmony under a system.
-Finally, the division of labor allows everyone in the society depends upon each other.
+Finally, the division of labor allows everyone in society to depend upon each other.